lbeauloi/Random-quote-generator/README.md

 # Random quote generator
-The goal is to create a citation generator, using [this API](https://thatsthespir.it/api.).
+The goal is to create a quote generator, using [this API](https://thatsthespir.it/api.).
 The following concepts are used:
 - Asynchronous request (async/await and try/catch)
 - DOM manipulation
 ## Authors